Skip to main content

 Estrogen acts as a guardian for your entire cardiovascular system.
 Its primary function in this domain is to maintain the health and flexibility of your blood vessels.
 Think of your arteries as supple, responsive hoses.
 Estrogen helps produce a molecule called nitric oxide, which signals the smooth muscles in the artery walls to relax.

-This relaxation allows blood to flow freely, maintaining healthy and ensuring oxygen and nutrients reach every cell in your body efficiently.
+This relaxation allows blood to flow freely, maintaining healthy blood pressure and ensuring oxygen and nutrients reach every cell in your body efficiently.
 When estrogen levels are optimal, this process is seamless, contributing to a feeling of vigor and stamina.

 Optimal estrogen levels actively protect the cardiovascular system by maintaining the flexibility and health of blood vessel linings.